mfortuna23/mfortuna23/README.md

 # 👋 Hi there, I'm Maria!

-I'm a 26-year-old aspiring developer who started programming in 2023.
+I'm a 26-year-old software developer who started programming in 2023.

 ## 💻 About Me
 - 💡 Passionate about learning new technologies